Dr. Edwin Martini

-The 24,000 square foot facility houses 12 furnished classrooms, two computer labs, advising offices, an executive conference room and a state-of-the-art interactive compressed video conference room, as well as satellite downlink connections.
+The 24,000 square foot facility houses 12 furnished classrooms, two computer labs, advising offices, an executive conference room and a state-of-the-art interactive video conference room.
 The Kendall Center is a wireless facility, allowing web access from anywhere in the building.
 Free three-hour parking is available in a parking deck on the east side of the building.
-For day-long events, parking in the deck next to the Kellogg Arena, across the street to the south of the building is encouraged.

 Metro-Detroit, Clinton Township, Michigan

 Macomb Community College University Center

 WMU-Metro Detroit is proud to be a part of the Macomb Community College (MCC) University Center located on the center campus of MCC.
 As a partner with the University Center, WMU-Metro Detroit not only builds a bridge for MCC students but also offers Macomb county and the surrounding area residents the convenience and flexibility to earn a WMU degree close to home.
 The MCC University Center offers students access to a computer lab, quiet and large study lounge spaces as well as convenient hours of operation (until 10 p.m. most evenings and some weekends).
 Students also have access to the MCC library and other MCC resources if needed.
 Parking is free and plentiful at the MCC University Center and MCC has their own college police department to keep the campus safe.